catpawzz/Portfolio-website/README.md

 # Portfolio website

 A portfolio website for more professional uses, and without all the emojis and icons my personal website has.
-Plus it has a link to the NextCloud portfolio folder, which does require a password you can request at tom@tombugada.eu, even though
+Plus it has a link to the NextCloud portfolio folder, which does require a password you can request at tom@tombugada.eu, even though the folder

 ## Built With